How Chronic Stress Rewires Your Brain

-Stress, many doctors and researchers would argue, is an equal risk to the brain as drugs, and nobody is immune.
-We already know that stress over time makes you vulnerable to a number of diseases and conditions, but what about the brain in particular?
+Many researchers and doctors would agree that stress can be as dangerous to the brain as drugs, and nobody is immune.
+We already know that stress over time makes you vulnerable to a number of adverse health conditions, but what about its impact on the brain in particular?

-We once thought that after a brain cell died, that was it–you were born with all of the brain cells you would ever have, so they made it clear you wanted to protect your brain.
-That was before we discovered neurogenesis (the formation of new brain cells) and neuroplasticity (the adaptive power of the brain) and understood how the brain grows over time.
+Until relatively recently, we thought that once a brain cell died, that was it — you were born with all of the brain cells you would ever have.
+Today, however, we know that isn’t the case.
+That was before we discovered neurogenesis (the formation of new brain cells) and neuroplasticity (the adaptive power of the brain).
+Our brains continue to grow and change over time, often in response to stressors.

-Modern life presents a whole new challenge to the stress management systems of the brain, but there are ways to overcome the effects of stress on the brain.
+Modern life presents a whole new challenge to the stress management systems of the brain, but there are ways to overcome negative effects of stress.

-“Stress is your body’s response to anything that requires attention or action,” according to Verywell.
-Notice how that’s not negative, as we tend to interpret the word?
-Because stress is actually neutral; it’s how we respond to it that determines its real flavor.
-Consider excitement versus anxiety.
-One has a positive connotation, the other negative, but overall they feel the same in the body; they are really two sides of the same coin.
+While we often consider stress a negative sensation, stress itself is neutral: “your body’s response to anything that requires attention or action.”
+In other words, it’s how we respond to a stressor that determines its real flavor.
+Consider the feelings of excitement versus anxiety.
+One has a positive connotation, the other negative, but overall, they feel very similar.
+They are two sides of the same coin.

+Most of the time, our bodies understand how to respond to a stimulus.
 In the interest of efficiency, the brain automates almost everything that it can.
-If it’s something you do the same way pretty much every day, you probably don’t need to think about it much.
-That’s why you can get all the way home from work without any actual memory of the drive there–you’re literally on autopilot.
+If you perform the same activities the same way every day, you probably don’t need to think about it much.
+That’s why you can get all the way home from work without any actual memory of the drive — your brain is essentially on autopilot.

-The brain only switches to the conscious you when it sees something new and different; that’s when it calls in the problem solver, AKA your cerebral cortex.
-For example, if while you were on that auto-drive home, you saw a deer running across the road.
+The brain switches to a more active mode when it experiences something new and different.
+That’s when its problem solver, your cerebral cortex, gets involved.
+For example, if while you were on that drive home, a deer ran across the road in front of your car.
 Since that’s not “normal,” your brain immediately alerts your cortex, which instantly tells your foot to slam on the brakes.

-That doesn’t mean that anything out of the ordinary is going to cause stress.
+It should be noted that not everything unusual is going to cause stress.
 Dropping your keys on the way out of the door might get your attention, but it doesn’t necessarily cause stress.
-According to Lazarus and Folkman, a stressful situation is one in which the demands exceed your current available resources.
-It’s when you’re pushed past your limit, and you literally cannot handle more.
+According to Lazarus and Folkman, a stressful situation is one in which the demands on you exceed your current available resources.
+Stress occurs when you’re pushed past your limit, and you literally cannot handle more.

 Luckily, the body has a response for that.

-The good news is that stress is completely natural and expected, and our bodies and brains have evolved accordingly to deal with threats.
+Because stress is completely natural and expected, our bodies and brains have evolved accordingly to deal with threats.

-For our hunter-gatherer ancestors, stress might have meant an immediate threat to one’s survival — happening upon a wild animal or stepping on a poisonous snake, for example — causing the brain to kick the body into high gear to meet that threat.
+For our hunter-gatherer ancestors, stress might have meant an immediate threat to their survival, like stepping on a poisonous snake.
+Their brains would have kicked the body into high gear to meet that threat.

 Upon encountering a stressor, this ancient human’s brain would have immediately engaged the adrenal and autonomic nervous systems, which release adrenaline and cortisol into the bloodstream, which quickly floods the body and prepares it to do what it needs to do to survive.